KevinMusgrave/easy-module-attribute-getter/README.md

 ```
 "models" and "losses" are dictionaries that map from strings to the desired objects.

+The nice thing about this package is that if you upgrade to a new version of PyTorch which has 20 new classes, you don't have to change anything.
+You automatically have access to all the new classes, and you can specify them in your yaml file.

 ### Load one or multiple yaml files into one args object
 ```python
 from easy_module_attribute_getter import YamlReader